h1mzy0ti/Gps-X/README.md

 # Gps-X
-GPS tracker based on ESP12F
+GPS tracker based on ESP12F which uses SIM800 GSM Module and NEO-6MV2 GPS Module for GPS functionality